Take Advantage of Medicare Wellness Exams and Preventative BenefitsJanuary 21, 2019

 For example, in 2014 only around 14% of Medicare recipients received the free Medicare wellness exam covered under Medicare Part B. This exam, known as the Annual Wellness Visit, or sometimes known as the acronym AWV, is covered at zero cost to recipients.

-What’s Included in Your Medicare Annual Wellness Visit?
+What is Included in Medicare Wellness Exams?

 Once you’ve had Medicare Part B for at least 12 months, you are eligible for a zero cost yearly* Medicare wellness exam.
 The purpose of this wellness visit is to work with your doctor to identify any risk factors to watch, as well as to develop a plan for staying healthy.